kbeaugrand-org/angular1-typescript-decorators/README.md

 - Type validation,
 - and so on..

-Further more, do not take care of Angular dependency injection (the decorators cill do the stuff...) :)
+Further more, do not take care of Angular dependency injection (the decorators will do the stuff for you...) :)

 ### Install: